 In an era of intense focus on how to scale student success reforms and innovations at public colleges, Jobs for the Future (JFF) Student Success Centers sit in a key place of leverage.
-NYS is one of 16 states (CT, NJ, VA, NC, FL, OH, MI, WI, AK, TX, AZ, CA, OR, WA, and HI) with a dedicated Student Success Center.
+NYS is one of 17 states (CT, NJ, VA, NC, FL, OH, MI, WI, AK, TX, AZ, CA, OR, WA, HI and KY) with a dedicated Student Success Center.

 Community colleges working to improve completion rates can end up with a sea of initiatives, programs, and reforms that affect every aspect of their operations.
 But often these efforts are disjointed, and they are typically available to only some students.